RoccoGD/Electricity-Connect/README.md

 # Electricity-Connect
-Match 3 Game for mobiles
+Match 3 Game for mobiles - sorry i'm not smart enough to upload my project to this platform.